Bible Verses

 50 Bible Verses About Borders

-10 Bible Verses on National Borders
+10 Bible Verses About God Setting Borders and Nations

 1) Deuteronomy 32:8